In this travel guide to gay Tampa, we've put together our top recommendations and tips from our first-hand experience

 Tampa was one of our stopovers during our big road trip around Florida.
 The city offers so much for LGBTQ travellers, least of all the exciting Busch Gardens (Universal's unofficial younger sister!) and the GaYbor gay scene in Ybor City.
 We had a blast here and would certainly return for more!

 In this travel guide to gay Tampa, we've put together the best gay friendly hotels to stay, bars/clubs to check out, events, things to do, and more.
 Be sure to also check out our article about the best things to do in Tampa for more inspiration.

 Gay neighborhood of Tampa

-The gay neighbourhood of Tampa is mainly based along 7th Avenue in the city's historic district called “Ybor City”.
-A coalition of businesses in the area created an LGBT Chamber of Commerce business group called “GaYbor”, which is also the nickname for the gay neighbourhood of Tampa.
+The gay neighborhood of Tampa is mainly based along 7th Avenue in the city's historic district called “Ybor City”.
+A coalition of businesses in the area created an LGBT Chamber of Commerce business group called “GaYbor”, which is also the nickname for the gay neighborhood of Tampa.

-In good ole' GaYbor, you'll find the main gay clubs, bars and bathhouses of Tampa, as well as a number of boutique shops like “La France“.
-Tampa's gay nightlife comes alive on weekends as the crowds hit the gay bars like Bradleys and Honey Pots (see more below).
+In good ole' GaYbor, you'll find the main gay clubs, bars, and bathhouses of Tampa, as well as a number of boutique shops like “La France“.
+Tampa's gay nightlife comes alive on weekends as the crowds hit the gay bars like Bradleys.

 The GaYbor is also home to some of the best gay events like Tampa Pride & Diversity Parade in March and the Tampa International Gay & Lesbian Film Festival in October.
 See more below to find out more about the best gay events in Tampa.